agaro1121/typelevel-playground/src/main/scala/io/github/agaro1121/taglessfinal/blogpost.md

 With Free, it's little more involved.
 Since our algebras are multiple ADTs, we need to tell our code that any given line of code in our program could be from our DB algebra OR from the console algebra.
 Essentially, its' either one of these.
-And this can be 2 or more algebras.
+This can be 2 or more algebras.
 But before we can even get to that point we need to add a little boilerplate.
 We have to make our distinct algebras have a common umbrella that they will fall under: `Free[_, _]` That's what we have smart constructors for :-)